pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 It may be interesting to note that, while DNS is a global distributed application, it does not use a technical P2P architecture, but was designed as a client-server system, with name servers and clients functioning as name resolvers.
-The difference between the DNS and its predecessor, the `hosts` file, or even the DOI system, lies in who is controlling what.
+A major difference between the DNS and its predecessor, the `hosts` file, or even the DOI system, lies in who is controlling what.
 Even though it describes a consistent namespace of domains and subdomains, you could say that socially, DNS is a peer-to-peer system in the sense that anyone is welcome to